yuvrajSoneja2004/yuvrajsoneja2004/README.md

  <p align="center">
     <img src="https://media.tenor.com/yWVIOwocbVsAAAAC/typing-occultic-nine.gif" alt="bootstrap" width="400" height="250" align="center"/>
  </p>
-I am currently pursuing my BCA and am in my second year of studies.
+I am currently pursuing BCA and am in my second year of studies.
 My passion for computers and technology has been a driving force throughout my academic journey.
 The inherent freedom that technology affords individuals to innovate and create has always fascinated me.
 Commencing at the age of 14, I embarked on several computer courses that solidified my aspiration to forge a career in this dynamic domain.

 My proficiency encompasses a range of programming languages and tools, including but not limited to JavaScript, React.js, Node.js, Express.js, MongoDB, and React Native.
 This extensive repertoire empowers me to develop comprehensive full-stack web and mobile applications.
 I am deeply enthusiastic about embracing novel technologies, consistently seeking opportunities to expand my skill set.
 <h1 align="center">My Hobbies 😁</h1>